-- a. the financial statements and notes comply with the Australian Accounting Standards; - b. the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations Act 2009 (the RO Act); - c. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - d. there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - e. during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the National Executive were held in accordance with the rules of the organisation; and - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the RO Act has been provided to the member or Commissioner; and - (vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.
+a. the financial statements and notes comply with the Australian Accounting Standards;

+b. the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations Act 2009 (the RO Act);

+c. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate;

+d. there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and

+(i) meetings of the National Executive were held in accordance with the rules of the organisation; and

+(ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation concerned; and

+(iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and

+(iv) the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and

+(v) where information has been sought in any request by a member of the reporting unit or General Manager duly made under section 272 of the RO Act has been provided to the member or General Manager; and

+(vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.